Middle School (Grades 6-8)

 We strive to offer both academic and personal experiences that help individuals accept changes in themselves and others.
 Through a rich and rewarding community service program, coupled with a strong spiritual program, students begin their journey to self-awareness and develop their sense of caring and concern for others.

 Middle school students rotate classes throughout the school day, thereby experiencing different teachers and teaching styles.
 They learn through practice how to better organize themselves and utilize their student agendas.
 Teachers utilize iPADs, LCD projectors and ELMO document cameras to display class lecture materials and additional online resources.
 Emphasis is placed on increased personal responsibility during the middle school years.
 This is excellent early preparation for high school.
+We are proud to offer ALL middle school students individual iPads that they use daily for schoolwork and projects.
+We have seen some amazing results so far!

 The Sixth Grade at St. Rose of Lima Catholic School provides a foundation of faith, organization and intellectual stimulation which become part of our young people’s daily lives.
 Our caring, passionate teachers recognize that young students naturally question opinions and beliefs as they formulate their own moral standards and values.
 We use this bridge of time to instill skills of evaluative thought and exploration.
 Coupled with nationally-recognized programs in writing and critical thinking, students explore classic readings and contemporary issues within current events, such as world hunger.
 There are several field trips throughout the year, including Archaeology of the Near East at the Skirball Museum – Students participate in a model “dig”; California Science Center – We learn about the history of technology ; Outdoor School at Camp Alegre – A four day -three night, overnight adventure in science and environmental studies.